 Dana Dobbins (Secretary) is currently serving a two-year term as a law clerk for Magistrate Judge Hon.
 N. Reid Neureiter in the U.S. District Court for the District of Colorado.
 Prior to her clerkship, she was a commercial litigation associate in Husch Blackwell LLP's Denver office.
 She is originally from Tucson, Arizona and went to law school at Boston University, so she is thrilled to have the best of both worlds in living in Denver.
 As a law student, Dana interned for Magistrate Judge Hon.
 Erik Markovich in the U.S. District of Arizona and spent her final semester as a New York Pro Bono Scholar at Southern Arizona Legal Aid.
 When she has free time, she enjoys live music, camping and hiking, trying to keep her houseplants alive, and listening to audiobooks.

-Jessica Dowty (Treasurer) is a real estate and tax attorney in the Tax Credits group at Kutak Rock LLP, primarily representing investors and syndicators in Low-Income Housing Tax Credit transactions.
+Jessica Dowty (Treasurer) heads up the Corporate/Transactional group at Ramos Law Firm.
+She focuses her practice in a variety of transactional matters, including business law, real estate matters, and aviation.
 She is originally from Kansas City and comes from a very large, blended family with 12 kids.
 She received her undergraduate degree in Finance and Marketing from NYU Stern School of Business, and her J.D. and LL.M in Taxation from the University of Missouri-Kansas City School of Law.
 In her free time, Jessica can be found hiking with her husband and two dogs, skiing when she gets the chance, travelling and exploring new places, cheering on KC sports (Go Chiefs!), and spending time with her family and friends.